annesjyu/w231/README.md

 > effective privacy protections that avoid barriers to information flows.”

 Within which, each APEC member was encouraged to implement their domestic privacy laws based on the principles in this framework.

+## Where CBDT Applies?

+Suprised, in many situations CBDT occurs.
+For example,

+* Coorperate emails, customer communications.
+* Data analysis to optimize global logistics.
+* Outsource customer support services.
+* HR for global workforces.
+* Global researches.
+* Use Internet to query, post or update information locating overseas.

+There are other situations, for example, accidental or intentional data breaches.

 ## Some Case Studies